woosting/linux/inbox/apt/preferences.md

 ## Example case

 > !!!
 WARNING!!!
-THIS LEAD TO A SYSTEM WITHOUT X !!!
+THIS LEAD TO A SYSTEM WITH A BROKEN X !!!

 Installing Debian's `firmware-iwlwifi` (intel propriety firmware) package and ONLY that package on a LENOVO T460 from the stretch (testing at the moment of writing) repository, while suppressing all other packages from non-free / stretch: